NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

-- `content_provider` _ContentIterProvider_ - A provider that creates iterators which can fetch object data from AIS in chunks.
+- `content_provider` _BaseContentIterProvider_ - A provider that creates iterators which can fetch object data from AIS in chunks.
 - `max_resume` _int_ - Maximum number of resumes allowed for an ObjectFileReader instance.

 <a id="obj.obj_file.object_file.ObjectFileReader.readable"></a>